One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer: Related Works

 Pose-driven personalized generation aims to transfer appearance from a reference image to a specified pose.
 Based on the spatial alignment between two inputs, existing tasks can be divided into two settings: (\emph{i}) unaligned image-to-image generation, where the reference image and target pose differ in position, scale, and viewpoint; (\emph{ii}) aligned image-to-video generation, where the driving video poses are spatially consistent with the reference frame.
 This division stems from \textbf{data availability}: image-to-image tasks benefit from abundant training data with diverse pose variations~\cite{deepfashion}, while video generation typically relies on self-reconstruction data, naturally resulting in spatial alignment.

-In the image domain, image pose transfer~\cite{poseimggan1,poseimggan2,poseimg1,poseimg2,poseimg3,poseimg4,poseimg5} represents the unaligned setting.
-Early GAN-based methods~\cite{poseimggan1,poseimggan2} struggle with distorted textures under large pose disparities.
-Recent diffusion-based approaches~\cite{poseimg3,poseimg4,poseimg5} leverage stronger generative priors for better appearance preservation, but remain constrained to low-resolution outputs with limited facial quality.
+In the image domain, image pose transfer~\cite{poseimggan1,poseimggan2,poseimg1,poseimg2,poseimg3,poseimg4,poseimg5} corresponds to the misaligned setting, where early GAN-based methods~\cite{poseimggan1,poseimggan2} struggle with distorted textures under large pose disparities and recent diffusion-based approaches~\cite{poseimg3,poseimg4,poseimg5} remain constrained to low-resolution outputs with limited facial quality.
 In the video domain, character animation methods~\cite{magicpose,aa,stableanimator,mimicmotion,unianimatedit,wananimate} perform aligned image-to-video generation by animating a reference character according to a driving video.
-These methods ensure temporal consistency through temporal modules~\cite{animatediff} or video foundation models~\cite{svd,wan}.
-However, they heavily rely on spatial alignment between the reference and driving poses, experiencing significant performance degradation when this alignment is disrupted.
-Despite progress in both directions, existing methods remain task-specific.
+These methods ensure temporal consistency through temporal modules~\cite{animatediff} or video foundation models~\cite{svd,wan}, but still heavily rely on spatial alignment between the reference and driving poses, suffering significant degradation when this alignment is disrupted.
+Despite progress in both domains, existing methods are still designed for separate settings.
 In contrast, our method unifies unaligned image-to-image, aligned image-to-video, and unaligned image-to-video generation in a single framework.